straysheep-dev/straysheep-dev.github.io/docs/blog/posts/compile-static-binaries.md

 !!! tip "Handling Compile Errors"

-    When handling errors note which header file, or library, is causing the error(s) and if it requires different dependancies or if something specific in the configuration of the build needs changed.
+    When handling errors note:

+    - Which header file, or library, is causing the error(s)
+    - Does it require different dependancies
+    - Does something specific in the configuration of the build need to be changed

+**musl-libc :material-wrench-cog-outline:**

+!!! note "What uses musl?"

+    In addition to the andrew-d/static-binaries project, [threathunters-io/laurel](https://github.com/threathunters-io/laurel) also uses musl to build static binaries for laurel.

+⚠️ TO DO ⚠️

 ## :simple-openssl: openssl